Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- CADD Drafter (Computer-Aided Design and Drafting Drafter)
+- CADD Operator (Computer-Aided Design and Drafting Operator)

-There were about 99,600 jobs for Architectural Drafter in 2016 (in the United States).
+In 2016, there was an estimated number of 99,600 jobs in the United States for Architectural Drafter.
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Architectural Drafter by 2026.
-The BLS estimates 9,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.

 The states with the most job growth for Architectural Drafter are Utah, Nevada, and Florida.
 Watch out if you plan on working in Vermont, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.